wiremoons/wiremoons.github.io/_posts/2020-05-03-Nim-Fmt-for-Version-Output.md

 ---
 # Nim 'fmt' and Version Display

-Having programmed with the [https://golang.org/](Go language) previously, one of the features I liked was being able to construct a text screen for output, but also include variables from the program, to display information collected when from it's run.
-It is a quick way to build a screen of information, that is dynamically completed, and then output when the program runs.
+Having programmed with the [Go language](https://golang.org/) previously, one of the features I liked was being able to quickly construct a text screen for output.
+This also included the ability to have variables from the program display information when it was run.
+Using this text template generated output method, was a quick way to build a screen of information, that is dynamically completed, and then output when the program runs.

 I was pleasantly surprised and pleased to discover the same great feature is a available for use with the language [Nim](https://nim-lang.org/).